 I gradually ambled downstairs and simultaneously reached for The Boston Globe sports section and a box of Captain Crunch.
 As I sat there at my family’s kitchen table, I tried to psych myself for the rigors of fall in New England.
 Ultimately, I had no choice but to rake a series of Mount Washington-sized pile of leaves that day.

 Normally, it would take me eight hours to do the job properly.
-If I started at 9:00 am, I could take an hour off for lunch and usually complete the task by 5:00 pm, just as darkness began to descend over my hometown, Wellesley, Massachusetts.
+If I started at 9:00 am, I could take an hour off for lunch and usually complete the task by 5:00 pm, just as darkness began to descend over my hometown of Wellesley, Massachusetts.

 For nearly a decade, I almost always completed this prodigious raking mission at least twice before the snows of December.
 What made the task bearable as I raked was the fact that we lived close enough to Wellesley High School so that I could hear the distant voice of public address announcer, Mr. Charlie Burgess, describe each play of the Red Raiders football games at nearby Hunnewell Field.
 Eventually, I began to refer to Mr. Burgess’s public-address recitations as “the voice between the leaves.”

-One year, after a series of nor’easters over three successive weekends, had prevented me from raking at all, I ended up carrying more than five dozen bags of rain-soaked leaves, each weighing a good forty pounds, behind our house.
+One year, after a series of nor’easters over three successive weekends, had prevented me from raking at all, I ended up carrying more than five dozen bags of rain-soaked leaves, each weighing some 40 pounds, behind our house.
 I finally completed this leafy marathon just as Wellesley’s distinct fire whistle blew its accustomed signal at precisely 5:45 pm.
 I suddenly had a healthy respect for old Saint Nick by the time I collapsed in a heap in my bedroom that evening.